Luchicken/BriMPR/README.md

 The corresponding datasets need to be downloaded:

-- Kinetics50: Refer to [2024-ICLR-READ](https://github.com/XLearning-SCU/2024-ICLR-READ) to download the training set and validation set.
+- **Kinetics50**: Refer to [READ](https://github.com/XLearning-SCU/2024-ICLR-READ) to download the training set and validation set.
-- VGGSound: Refer to [2024-ICLR-READ](https://github.com/XLearning-SCU/2024-ICLR-READ) to download the testing set.
+- **VGGSound**: Refer to [READ](https://github.com/XLearning-SCU/2024-ICLR-READ) to download the testing set.
 The training set can be downloaded from https://huggingface.co/datasets/Loie/VGGSound.

+The pre-trained source model can be found in [READ](https://github.com/XLearning-SCU/2024-ICLR-READ).

 **Step 1.
 Introduce corruptions**